camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

   .singleResult();
 ```

-Such queries are called correlation queries and usually require knowledge about the processes (in this case that there will be a maximum of one process instance for a given orderId).
+Such queries are called correlation queries and usually require knowledge about the processes (in this case, there is a maximum of one process instance for a given orderId).

 # Message Start Event